San7o/hive-operator/docs/DESIGN.md

 - `inodeNo`: The inode number of the file to monitor, needed by the eBPF program.
 - `devId`: The device id associated with the file to monitor.
+- `metadata`: Additional information to report in the alert.
 - `kernelId`: An unique identifier of a running kernel, to discriminate which loader controller should handle this `KiveData`.